 Reading for Normal

-I have recently launched this new journal, which aims to foster new scholarship covering the theory, critical interpretation, literary history, and cultural production of young adult literature from all parts of the world.
+I launched this journal in 2020, with the aim of showcasing new scholarship covering the theory, critical interpretation, literary history, and cultural production of young adult literature from all parts of the world.
 IJYAL acknowledges the growth of the field of YA and takes it seriously as a subject of literary enquiry.
 Areas covered include theoretical work, considerations of form, genre, theme or style, author studies, comparative analysis, explorations of reception and response, and publication histories.

 Working with Aidan Chambers to help edit his new collection of essays on 'youth fiction' was a joy, as I am a a longterm fan of his YA novels (particularly Postcards from No Man's Land) and regularly use his critical writings in my teaching.
 The Age Between was published by Fincham Press in 2020.